 Having completed the EQIA template, please tick which option you (Lead Reviewer) perceive best reflects the findings of the assessment.

-collecting patient data on sex is doing something that 'stands out' as an example of goo ual orientation, faith etc please use the box below to deso formation will help others consider opportunities for devel cribe the activity an d the benefits this has Actions - from the additional mitigat summarise the actions this service w ing action requirements boxes completed above, please vill be taking forward.
-Date for completion Who is responsible?(initials) No actions identified Ongoing 6 Monthly Review please write your 6 monthly EQIA review date: -1 Lead Reviewer: EQIA Sign Off: Name Kirsty Proctor Job Title Clinical Improvement Coordinator Signature Kirsty Proctor Date 18/11/24 Quality Assurance Sign Off: (NHSGGC Assessments) Name Alastair Low Job Title Planning Manager Signature A Low Date 07/11/24 Where unmitigated risk has been ider Reviewer and the associated delivery ntified in this assessment, responsibility for appropriate following low-up actions sits with the Lead
+This can be cross-checked via the Quality Assurance process:

+Option 1: No major change (where no impact or potential for improvement is found, no action is required)

+Option 2: Adjust (where a potential or actual negative impact or potential for a more positive impact is found, make changes to mitigate risks or make improvements)

+- Option 3: Continue (where a potential or actual negative impact or potential for a more positive impact is found but a decision not to make a change can be objectively justified, continue without making changes) - Option 4: Full mitigation of identified risk not made, decision to continue without objective justification (Lead Reviewer to provide explanatory note here): - Option 5: Stop and remove (where a serious risk of negative impact is found, the plans, policies etc. being assessed should be halted until these issues can be addressed)

+11. If you believe your service is doing something that 'stands out' as an example of good practice - for instance you are routinely collecting patient data on sexual orientation, faith etc. - please use the box below to describe the activity and the benefits this has brought to the service.
+This information will help others consider opportunities for developments in their own services.

+Actions - from the additional mitigating action requirements boxes completed above, please summarise the actions this service will be taking forward.
+Date for completion Who is responsible?(initials) No actions identified

+Ongoing 6 Monthly Review please write your 6 monthly EQIA review date:

+Lead Reviewer: Name Kirsty Proctor

+EQIA Sign Off: Job Title Clinical Improvement Coordinator

+- Signature Kirsty Proctor

+Date 18/11/24

+Quality Assurance Sign Off: (NHSGGC Assessments) Name Alastair Low Job Title Planning Manager Signature A Low Date 07/11/24

+Where unmitigated risk has been identified in this assessment, responsibility for appropriate follow-up actions sits with the Lead Reviewer and the associated delivery partner.